FREQUENTLY ASKED QUESTIONS

 We welcome cadets of any gender to join us.

 How old do you have to be to join Cadets and where do you join?

-You can join if you are 13 (thirteen) years of age or in Year 9 at Secondary School.
+You can join if you are 13 - 15 years of age, or 12 years old but in Year 9 at Secondary School.
 You join the New Zealand Cadet Forces by enrolling with your local Unit.

 What if I move town, can I join another Unit?